Get to know us and the Sleep concept

 We are Child Sleep Consultants.
 With one to one advice, we help parents solve problems with sleep that their children are struggling with.
 We are mums ourselves and we know how much effort needs to be put in to teach our kids to sleep well.
 A lot of sleepless nights, short naps and battles with falling asleep in the evenings are all behind us, so we are here to support parents in similar situation.

 I’m always on the lookout for trying local cuisines and have recently adopted a flexitarian way of eating.
 I’m fascinated with plant-based cooking and I’m constantly trying out new recipes for my family and I to enjoy.
 I care enormously about what my boys eat which has led me to do extensive research on child nutrition.
-I’m currently working on a project at my boys’ school where we’re trying to make the school meals more nutritious and to raise children’s awareness about healthy food choices.

 My favourite moments of the day are cuddles with my boys every morning and before bedtime.
 This is our special time together.